 Smooth: Also known as Saxony; this is when the cut pile carpet is shaved to a low, smooth pile of even carpeting.
 Very soft and formal.
 It’s nap time on this carpet.

-Twist: Known as Frieze; this style is a bit longer of yarn, boasting a very casual “rolled out of bed” look.
+Twist: Also known as Frieze; this style is a bit longer of yarn, boasting a very casual “rolled out of bed” look.

 Shag: Of course we all know this style.
 The yarn strands are long and casual, and the cats love to sink their claws in this one.
 Because the strands are a bit longer and more open, it gives spills a quicker chance at staining the backing of your carpet…